5 min read · Design

 What Pearl Gray actually looks like

-Where Pearl Gray works
+Where Pearl Gray works best

-When NOT Pearl Gray
+When Pearl Gray is the wrong call

 Pearl Gray character